jgbarah/evaluating-foss-projects/kinds.md

 The evaluation criteria will determine the information to be obtained after the evaluation process.
 It is important to fit those criteria to the objectives of the evaluation.
 It is quite different, for example, to evaluate some products with the aim of selecting the most mature one, than the one with most perspectives of being improved for a long period.

 Therefore, the evaluation criteria are tightly tied to the objectives of the evaluation, and it is necessary to make this relationship explicit.
-One way is to start by clearly stating the objectives, then map them to specific characteristics of the subject to evaluate, and finally define a procedure to evaluate those chatacteristics.
+One way is to start by clearly stating the objectives, then map them to specific characteristics of the subject to evaluate, and finally define a procedure to evaluate those characteristics.

 The mapping of objectives to characteristics is not easy, since it is not always obvious which characteristics will have a greater impact on the objectives.
 For example, if the objective is to select a project with a community easy to join, which characteristics would be evaluated?
 Maybe how long does it to newcomers to reach the core development team?
 Maybe how many contributions were performed by newcomers in the past?
 Maybe the details of formal policies encouraging the participation of newcomers?
-Or maybe the friendliness of conversations in mailing lists and forums in whcih necomers participate?
+Or maybe the friendliness of conversations in mailing lists and forums in which newcomers participate?

 It is clear how for making this mapping of objectives to characteristics, we needed a model of how the latter lead to the former.
-Those can rante from informal, simple, rule of thumb models, to formal, theory-backed, and empirically-tested ones.
+Those can range from informal, simple, rule of thumb models, to formal, theory-backed, and empirically-tested ones.
 In any case, we need some expertise on how characteristics of projects and products may influence the objectives.

-The definition of procedures to evaluate the characteristicas can also be tricky.
+The definition of procedures to evaluate the characteristics can also be tricky.
 You need to know what can be evaluated, and how you can apply that knowledge to the characteristics of interest.

 It is very rare that you just find the exact evaluation for your characteristic of choice.
 For example, how could you characterize expertise in a development community?
 At least two dimensions are involved: the individual expertise of individuals, and how that expertise permeates the community to be useful to newcomers.
-But both dimensions are difficult to evaluate, and you usually need to relay on proxies, such as how long have developers stayied in the community, and how experienced people collaborate with newcomers to solve issues and take decissions.
+But both dimensions are difficult to evaluate, and you usually need to relay on proxies, such as how long have developers stayed in the community, and how experienced people collaborate with newcomers to solve issues and take decisions.

 Because of all these reasons, it is a hard job to start from scratch when evaluating.
 It is much better if we can find an evaluation model that fits our needs, and we just map it to our specific objectives.
 A large part of this text will describe some existing models that you could find useful.